bibanon/tubeup/README.md

 ## Troubleshooting

 * Some videos are copyright blocked in certain countries.
 Use the proxy or torrenting/privacy VPN option to use a proxy to bypass this.
 Sweden and Germany are good countries to bypass geo-restrictions.
 * Upload taking forever?
 Getting s3 throttling on upload?
 Tubeup has specifically been tailored to wait the longest possible time before failing, and we've never seen a S3 outage that outlasted the insane wait times set in Tubeup.
-Disabling
-* waits for S3 timeouts won't make the upload work, instead it will leave the downloaded contents on your disk in the downloads folder (`~/.tubeup/downloads`).
-The waits are a safety in case timeouts occur.
+Disabling waits for S3 timeouts won't make the upload work, instead it will leave the downloaded contents on your disk in the downloads folder (`~/.tubeup/downloads`) because the download will immeaditly fail instead of gracefully waiting.
+The waits are a safety in case timeouts occur, do not disable them.

 ## A note on live videos